Special research collections

 Seed and nursery catalogs

 The Andersen Horticultural Library hosts one of the largest seed and nursery catalog collections in the country.
-With more than 75,000 items dating from 1614 to the present, it includes catalogs from every state and 40 countries.
+With nearly 80,000 items dating from 1614 to the present, it includes catalogs from every state and over 40 countries.
 Many Minnesota and other Upper Midwest companies are represented.

 The value and historical importance of this collection is quite broad.
 Many catalogs contain beautiful artwork and photographs, documenting advertising trends within the industry.
 The collection provides insight into printing trends as well.
 Perhaps most interesting, one can see the introduction of specific plants into the trade.
 Some of these introductions came through discovery, while others were imported or hybridized.